mingyuchoo/graphql-setup-series/06-apollo-server-express-sqlite/README.md

-# 06 Apollo Server Express with SQLite3
+# 06 Apollo Server Express with SQLite